ericaltendorf/magicbeans/README.md

   # put stuff in downloads
 ```

-To run Magicbeans, you need a script that sets up your local configuration and
-calls the Magicbeans `run()` entry point.
-The local run script allows you to
-define your own custom hooks as well as to initialize a price fetcher, and to
-persist its cache after running.
+Next you need to configure your workflow (your accounts, importers,
+transformations, hooks, etc.).
+This is done with Python code which implements

-An example such script is provided as `main_example.py`.
-You may try running
+the Magicbeans `Config` class.
+An example is provided in `config_example.py`.
-it, and pointing it at the directories you just set up, with:
+Since your config may end up including personal account information, you should
+copy the example script to a private repo to version-control it privately.

+Now you should be ready to run Magicbeans.
+To see the command line options:

 ```
-  python3 magicbeans/src/magicbeans/main_example.py downloads/ build/
+  python3 magicbeans/src/magicbeans/main.py -h
 ```

-You will need to modify that script to set it up for your own situation,
+You will need to specify arguments to point Magicbeans to your config python
-accounts, and data issues.
-To do so, you will probably want to copy the
-example script to a private repo, so that you can version-control it and keep
-acount information private.
+code, your input and output directories, etc.

 ## TODO